navikt/eessi-pensjon-saksbehandling-ui/README.md

 * A frontend module, in `src/main/js`, that uses [React](https://reactjs.org) and [Node](https://nodejs.org).
 * A backend module, in `src/main/kotlin` that uses Kotlin.

-## Development React UI, development node server
+## Development with Hot reloading

-This is the best setup for development of React UI and the node server.

-First, run `npm install`.

-Run `run-dev-react.sh` or `run-dev-react.bat`.
-It starts React UI on port 3000.

-Run `run-dev-node.sh` or `run-dev-node.bat`.
-It starts node server on port 80, with no connection to 3rd party services.
-The node server will return sample responses for development purposes only.
+Make sure you have ADEO_MAVEN_URL, ADEO_MEVEN_USERNAME and ADEO_MAVEN_PASSWORD in your env.
+Run in your IDE the `Application.kt` file with VM options `-Dspring.profiles.active=local`.

+It will start the service in port 8080.

+Now go to src/main/js, run `npm install` if never ran before (or if there is package changes).
+Run also `npm run less` if there is no CSS files, to create them.

-The proxy directive on package.json proxy-passes React ajax calls to the node server at port 80.
+The `"proxy": "http://localhost:8080"` directive on package.json proxy-passes React ajax calls to the server at port 8080.
-This way, React app at port 3000 can still be hot-changed and be able to use node API in a dev environment.

-Open `http://localhost:3000/` for the React homepage.

-## Development React UI, production node server

-This is the best setup for integration development of the node server against 3rd party services.

-First, run `npm install`.

-Run `run-dev-react.sh` or `run-dev-react.bat`.
-It starts React UI on port 3000.
+Run `run-dev.sh` or `run-dev.bat`.
+It starts React UI on port 3000 (to change, do `set PORT={wantedPort}` before in Windows, or `export PORT={wantedPort}` in Linux/Mac).

-Run `run-prod.sh` or `run-prod.bat`.
-It starts node server on port 80, with connection to 3rd party services.

-Open `http://localhost:3000/` for the React homepage.
+Open `http://localhost:3000/` for the homepage.

+Any changes made to React files will trigger a reload.
+API access is still working.

 ## Production

-This is the best setup for production, but can also be launched locally.

-First, run `npm install`.

-Run `npm run build` to compact React project for production.
-The build files will be placed in the `build/` directory.

-Run `run-prod.sh` or `run-prod.bat`.
-It starts the node server on port 80, with connection to 3rd party services.
-The node server will connect to OAuth2 and other 3rd party services.
+Go to src/main/js, run `npm install` if never ran before (or if there is package changes).
+Run `npm run build`.
+It will run less, compile the frontend, and copy everything into a resources folder.

-Open `http://localhost:80/` for the React webpage.
+Run ``Application.kt` as described above.
+Open `http://localhost:8080/` for the homepage.

 ## Running unit tests